How to Manage Software Development Risks in an Agile Environment

 - Personnel Risk: the risk of losing or absence of project team members.
 Even if for a short period, this can result in delays and errors.

-- Knowledge Risk: when there are knowledge silos or the transfer of information is poor.
+- Knowledge Risk: when there are knowledge silos or the transfer of information is imperfect.
 The process of relearning results in additional labor, time, and resources.

-- Productivity Risk: this risk is common in long projects, particularly when deadlines and goals are long-term.
+- Productivity Risk: this risk is common in long projects, mainly when deadlines and goals are long-term.
 This environment creates a lack of immediacy which results in a lack of urgency of work.

 - Time Risk: product delays are all-too-common in software development, typically the results of poor planning, unrealistic timelines, and the inability to adapt to changing product requirements.